typelevel/cats/docs/src/main/tut/datatypes/eithert.md

 `Future[Either[String, Double]]` instead.
-The for-comprehension can no longer be used since `divisionProgram` must now compose `Future` and `Either` together, which means that the error handling must be performed explicitly to ensure that the proOh, you're right.
-I jper types are returned:
+The for-comprehension can no longer be used since `divisionProgram` must now compose `Future` and `Either` together, which means that the error handling must be performed explicitly to ensure that the proper types are returned:

 ```tut:silent
 import scala.concurrent.ExecutionContext.Implicits.global